szymonmichalski/starid-1/docs/index.md

 *20.8.2017*

-from here, i might occasionally cross post on linkedin.
+from here, i may occasionally post on linkedin.

 *20.6.2017*